-A Magistrates Court has and may exercise a discretion not to make an order under subsection (9) if it is satisfied on medical or other evidence placed before the court that the person's failure to appear before it was caused by any medical or other circumstance making the person physically incapable of appearing before the court.
+A Magistrates Court has and may exercise a discretion not to make an order under subsection (9) if it is satisfied-

-(10A) Definition for subsection (10)
+- (a) on medical or other evidence placed before the court that the person's failure to appear before it was caused by any medical or other circumstance making the person physically incapable of appearing before the court; or - (b) making the order would not otherwise be in the interests of justice. - (10AA) A Magistrates Court has and may exercise a discretion to make an order revoking an order made under subsection (9) if it is satisfied revoking the order is in the interests of justice. - (10A) Definition for subsection (10)